List of Current Assets on Balance Sheet

-Let us discuss the list of current assets on Balance Sheet in detail –
+Let us discuss these current assets in detail –

 #1 – Cash and Cash Equivalents

-The first on the list of Current Assets is Cash and Cash Equivalent.
+The first is Cash and Cash Equivalent.
 Companies run their operations and generate cash from their sales.
 They keep some cash in the form of currency notes, coins, checks and petty cash which can be used to run their daily operations.
 Cash equivalents are money market instruments which are low risk and highly liquid i.e. they can be very easily converted to cash.
 Cash equivalents include money market mutual funds, treasury bonds, Certificate of deposits (CDs) and Commercial papers (CPs).